 Zone 5 will include all countries in Europe that haven't yet been accounted for.

 The process for setting it up is the same as above, but rather than adding individual countries you can select an option to add all European countries that haven't been added to another zone.
 Make sure you create this zone last, otherwise you'll need to delete it to create the other zones.

-Now you can set up your weight based rates as above, and use the Zone 5 courier cost of £22.75 to decide what to charge your customers.
+You can now set up your weight-based rates as above, and use the Zone 5 courier cost of £22.75 to decide what to charge your customers.

 Next, we're going to create a zone for the US.
-We're singling this country out from the rest of the world since we offer a cheaper option than Royal Mail for shipping parcels there, which uses the USPS recorded service.
+We're singling this country out from the rest of the world since we offer a cheaper option than Royal Mail for shipping parcels to the US which uses their domestic USPS recorded service.

 Name the zone 'US' or something similar to help you identify it, and then add United States under Countries.

 There are two shipping methods which ship to the United States: USPS and Courier.

 Enter USPS (Recorded) in the Name field, with a minimum and maximum weight of 0.00 kg and 0.099 kg respectively.